 Hey I heard you like free blogging courses so here I am with another free one!
 This is another beginner course, but geared towards some of the more technical stuff that you may feel a bit lost thinking about.

-It can be nice to have someone hold your hand a bit through the nitty gritty, like buying and hosting your domain, setting up your WordPress account, and (the most exciting part) publishing your first post.
+It can be nice to have someone hold your hand a bit through the nitty gritty like using a domain name generator to come up with a great blog URL, buying a domain and selecting the best web hosting plan, setting up your WordPress account, and (the most exciting part) publishing your first post.

 This is an excellent option if your inspiration tank is full, but the technicalities make your eyes glaze over a bit.
 Once you get a good grip on these basics, you can start thinking about more advanced courses on strategy, style, and hopefully raking in the dough in this blogging course.